Conditions – Adult Courses

 The Student, whether or not adjudged guilty of serious misconduct, will be required to pay for any damage they have caused.

 All Students in residential accommodation will be required on arrival to provide credit/debit card details to cover the cost of a £100 security deposit for lost keys or damage of any kind.
 Payment will be made and a refund, minus any deductions, will be made on your departure day.
 Damage must be paid for at the cost of repair/replacement.
 In the event of collective damage in a flat where no single individual claims responsibility, the damage bill will be shared equally among the occupants of the flat.

 Accommodation fees are payable in advance.
 If the Student wishes to cancel their accommodation, they are required to give 1 week’s notice and will receive a full refund for the outstanding period booked.
 The School does not charge an administration fee for this.
-The School keeps £8 per week from the published homestay prices as a contribution towards the administrative costs.
+The School keeps £10 per week from the published homestay prices as a contribution towards the administrative costs (during the peak summer weeks this is £15).
 The balance is paid to the family.
 Shared homestay accommodation is initially charged at the single room rate.
 The shared room discount of £10 per week is only applied on completion of a week sharing with another student.

 The School strongly recommends the Student to have comprehensive medical, travel and personal insurance to cover you in case of accident or emergency.
 The School can arrange this.
 Visit www.lewis-school.co.uk/insurance for more information.

 For all students under 18, we require a signed Under 18 Policy Agreement Form to be sent before the start of the course.
 See the Policy for Under 18s on Adult Courses on our School Policies page.

 The School does not accept liability for accidents or illness, or loss, damage or theft of personal items.
 This does not negate your statutory rights.